-The Board recognises the importance of distinguishing between the respective roles and responsibilities of the Board and management.
+The Rex Board recognises the importance of distinguishing between the respective roles and responsibilities of the Board and management.
 The respective roles and responsibilities of the Board and the Chief Executive Officer (CEO) are set out in the Company's Board Charter.

-The primary responsibility of the Board is to protect and advance the interests of Shareholders.
-To fulfil this role, the Board has overall responsibility for developing and approving the Company's corporate strategy and monitoring implementation of that strategy, appointing the CEO, monitoring Senior Executives' performance and approving Rex's risk and audit framework.
+The primary responsibility of the Board is to protect and advance the interests of Shareholders as well as the Company's wider stakeholders.
+To fulfil this role, the Board has overall responsibility for approving the Company's corporate strategy and monitoring implementation of that strategy, appointing the CEO, monitoring Senior Executives' performance, approving Rex's risk and audit framework and its internal controls.
 The Board is also responsible for the Company's general corporate governance matters.
 In fulfilling this primary responsibility, the Board will take full account of the interests of all stakeholders including government, employees, the community and suppliers.

 The CEO has primary responsibility to the Board for the affairs of Rex.
-The CEO is responsible for implementing and monitoring the strategic and financial plans for the Company.
-The CEO manages the appointment of senior executive positions, being the primary channel of communication and point of contact between the Senior Executives and the Board, providing strong leadership to, and effective management of, the Company and otherwise carrying out the day-to-day management of Rex.
+The CEO is responsible for implementing and monitoring the approved strategy and plans of the Company.
+The CEO manages the appointment of Senior Executives, is the primary channel of communication and point of contact between the Senior Executives and the Board, provides strong leadership to, and effective management of, the Company and otherwise carries out the day-to-day management of Rex.